oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 {% img blog/workflows-workshop/Workflows_console_main.jpg alt:"Workflows home page" %}{: .center-image }

 ## Steps to build automated email report using Okta Workflows
 In this workshop, you will learn how to build an automated email report in Okta Workflows.

-You will learn and complete the following steps to build the automated report:
+You will learn and complete the following steps:

-- Build your first Workflows flow
+- Building an Okta Workflows flow and automation
-- Set up the flow to run on schedule
+- Scheduling the flow to run periodically
+- Enhancing an application with a new API service
-- Call the application API to retrieve the todo items
+- Calling the API service to retrieve todos items from an application
-- Create a todo summary and email the summary
+- Creating a todo summary and sending the summary via email
-- Test the flow
+- Testing the flow

 >
 This workshop uses a locally deployed application and its API.